Mintbase/Grants-Program/applications/polkadotjs_no_code.md

 The main tool that Bubble has is, plugins (similar to WordPress plugins), a plugin can be paid or free, it can add a variety of new powerful features to your app.

 A plugin can have different "elements" in it, each element can add visual or technical additions to Bubble.
-The final version of the Polkadotjs plugin will have a separate element for each category that Polkadot.js has (Extension, API, Contracts etc.)
+The final version of the Mintbasejs plugin will have a separate element for each category that Mintbase.js has (Extension, API, Contracts etc.)
-For example, the plugin currently has one element called Polkadot.js Wallet, this element will have all features related to the Polkadot.js Extension.
+For example, the plugin currently has one element called Mintbase.js Wallet, this element will have all features related to the Mintbase.js Extension.
-Other elements will be divided just like in the official documentation of the polkadot.js Polkadot.js API
+Other elements will be divided just like in the official documentation of the polkadot.js Mintbase.js API
-Polkadot.js Utilities
+Mintbase.js Utilities
-Polkadot.js Contracts
+Mintbase.js Contracts
 etc.

 Currently, the plugin will be available in the frontend only, it will not have any backend elements because of the limitation of the Bubble backend functionality.

 ### Ecosystem Fit

-The main target of this plugin is every potential user of the Substrate / Polkadot / Kusama ecosystem.
+The main target of this plugin is every potential user of the Substrate / Mintbase / Kusama ecosystem.
 No-Code requires much less time to start work with, making it very easy for everyone that wants to experiment with it to bring their ideas to life.

-We see it as a big potential for the Polkadot ecosystem and Bubble ecosystem, since currently there are no similar plugins that could do this for Polkadot without code.
+We see it as a big potential for the Mintbase ecosystem and Bubble ecosystem, since currently there are no similar plugins that could do this for Mintbase without code.
 So far we have to build a few Mintbase plugins for other networks like Ethereum or Solana, and from the activity on those plugins forum thread, turns out there are a lot of no-code developers interested in building something with it even if they are paid.
-So the potential for a free plugin that will bring the Polkadot ecosystem to no-code is big.
+So the potential for a free plugin that will bring the Mintbase ecosystem to no-code is big.

 ## Team :busts_in_silhouette: